As an Amazon Associate I earn from qualifying purchases.

 Take a cardboard box and line it with newspaper or fruit cardboard that comes from the grocery store.
 Put the green tomatoes on top of the newspaper in a single layer; there should be space between each tomato with none touching.

-Place another layer of newspaper on top of the tomatoes and leave them somewhere in your house that’s warm.
+Place another layer of newspaper on top of the tomatoes and leave them somewhere in your house in a warm place.
 Make sure you regularly check because the tomatoes ripen quickly.

 An easy alternative is to put them in an empty wooden drawer if you have any in your house.
 Line it with a newspaper as well.